 Encapsulate and actively protect against moisture

 The photovoltaic TPA applies high-viscous butyl onto semiconductor thin-film substrates, effectively protecting the semiconductor against moisture.
-The machine accurately applies the material to the edge of the substrate glasses to a tenth of a millimeter prior to the laminating process.
+Prior to the laminating process, the machine accurately applies the material within a tenth of a millimeter from the edge of substrate glasses.
 Two high-performance pumps ensure that the viscous sealing material is always available – for real 24-hour operation.

-The technology is based on decade-long experience in machine construction for the production of insulating glass, where thermoplastic material is applied as a spacer between the glass plates.
-In the solar power industry, horizontal machines, as well as vertical designs, are used for sealing all types of semiconductors.
+The technology is based on decade-long experience in the construction of machines to produce insulating glass in which thermoplastic material is applied as a spacer between the glass plates.
+In the solar power industry, horizontal machines as well as vertical designs are used for sealing all types of semiconductors.

 Option: Butyl sealing for junction boxes

 - Interruption between the application in the corners